jennadar/5G-Core-Implementation-Using-Slicing/README.md

 <h2 align="Left">7.1: Next Cloud. </h2>

-The NextCloud File Hosting server has been implemented on a Ip subnet 10.8.2.15 in the User Plane 2.
-The users who are connected to the 5G Core via ‘internet’ DNN will be able to access the NextCloud server by with pinging to the server Ip.
+The NextCloud File Hosting server has been implemented on an Ip subnet 10.8.2.15 in the User Plane 2.
+The users who are connected to the 5G Core via ‘internet’ DNN will be able to access the NextCloud server by pinging to the server IP.

 <a id="slice1">
 <h3 align="Left">7.1.1: Creation on Users in Next Cloud (Server)</h3>

 ![image](https://github.com/FRA-UAS/mobcomwise23-24-team_gen5_designers/blob/main/Figures/DataNetwork/nextcloud/nectcloud_Usercreations.png)

-Below series of steps are involved in accessing the file sharing service:
+Below series of steps are involved in accessing the file-sharing service:

 1. NG Connection establishment between gNB and 5GC-Control Plane.